 You can't tell just by looking at your tyre whether it is under-inflated.
 A tyre pressure gauge is a simple and cheap manual device used to accurately measure the pressure inside tyres.
 For more information, check out our guide to tyre pressure gauges.

 A TPMS can be built into your vehicle when it is manufactured or added on separately after purchase.
-There are two main types of TPMS: indirect and direct.
+There are 2 main types of TPMS: indirect and direct.
 Direct systems are further divided into internal and external versions.

 Indirect pressure monitoring uses your car's built-in anti-lock braking system's wheel speed sensors.
 Because an under-inflated tyre has a smaller circumference, it will have to move faster to keep up.
 When the sensor detects that one tire is rotating faster, the pressure warning system activates.

 Direct pressure monitoring actually measures the tyre pressure and temperature.
 A gauge is mounted to the tyre valve or inside of the wheel, which sends a signal to the car's computer.